Hungarian language: Hungarian names in foreign languages

 For clarity, in foreign languages Hungarian names are usually represented in the western name order.
-Sometimes, however, especially in the neighbouring countries of Hungary – where there is a significant Hungarian population – the Hungarian name order is retained, as it causes less confusion there.
+Sometimes, however, especially in countries neighbouring Hungary – where there is a significant Hungarian population – the Hungarian name order is retained, as it causes less confusion there.

 For an example of foreign use, the birth name of the Hungarian-born physicist called the "father of the hydrogen bomb" was Teller Ede, but he immigrated to the United States in the 1930s and thus became known as Edward Teller.
 Prior to the mid-20th century, given names were usually translated along with the name order; this is no longer as common.
 For example, the pianist uses András Schiff when abroad, not Andrew Schiff (in Hungarian Schiff András).
 If a second given name is present, it becomes a middle name and is usually written out in full, rather than truncated to an initial.